 With nothing but noisy music and no plot, the people responsible for dragging Hair out of its closet had to find a way to contemporise it so it wouldn’t seem dated beyond rescue.

-A lame plot structure was invented involving innocent Oklahoma farm boy Claude Bukowski (John Savage) who boards a bus to the Big Apple to spend a day and night in New York before reporting to the draft board to go and fight in Vietnam.
+A lame plot structure was invented involving innocent Oklahoma farm boy Claude Bukowski (John Savage) who boards a bus to the Big Apple to spend a day and night in New York sightseeing before reporting to the draft board to go and fight in Vietnam.

 In Central Park, he comes across a group of homeless, rootless, mindless loonies who are much too old to be hippies, and gets introduced to a new lifestyle.
-He also spots and falls in love with wealthy young New Jersey socialite Sheila Franklin (Beverly D’Angelo) who he sees horseriding in the park and his new-foud hippie friends conspire to bring them together.
+He also spots and falls in love with wealthy young New Jersey socialite Sheila Franklin (Beverly D’Angelo) who he sees horseriding in the park and his newfound hippie friends conspire to bring them together.

 Thoroughly stoned, jailed, humiliated, and confused, Claude ends up in an Army training camp in Arizona (the sequences were filmed at Fort Irwin, a National Guard installation near Barstow, California) with the flower children in hot pursuit.

 The leader of the hippie pack, a hirsute hobo named Berger (Treat Williams), cuts his own hair and exchanges clothes with Claude so the soldier can sneak off the base for a rendezvous with the gang – and gets mistakenly shipped out to Vietnam in his straight buddy’s place and is killed in action.